The 5 Best Sound Cards for Music Production (2023)

 The UR22 was famous for its “built like a tank” character and the MK2 is an equally robust unit with an all-metal chassis.
 Apart from the top-shelf construction, it is highly versatile and reliable.
 When we say versatile, we mean drivers that support Mac & PC and are fully compatible with WDM, ASIO, and Core Audio formats.

 The front panel tidily hosts a vast array of its features, including the TRS/TS inputs that have independent gain controls.
-It also includes +48V phantom power and a Hi-Z in for recording the bass and guitar, which is much appreciated.
+It also includes +48V phantom power and a Hi-Z for recording the bass and guitar, which is much appreciated.
 You have a USB 2.0 on the front that can be used to connect to an iPad or a host computer.

 Performance-wise, the UR22 MK2 is as good, if not better than its predecessor.
 The Class-A preamps are clean and musical.
 There is tough competition in this price bracket, but the MK2 emerges as a versatile unit with excellent performance and a rugged build.